-- Physical Activities: Students are required to participate in physical activity all three terms.
-Activities run four days per week on Monday, Wednesday, Friday and select Saturdays. - Arts: Activities will run in the fall, winter and spring terms on Tuesdays and Thursdays depending on instructor availability.
-Note: All students must have participated in one term of co-curricular arts before graduating TCS.
+- Physical Activities: Students are required to participate in physical activity all three terms, unless they are in a competitive dance or the play.
+Activities run four days per week on Monday, Wednesday, Friday and select Saturdays. - Arts: Activities will run in the fall, winter and spring terms on Tuesdays and Thursdays depending on instructor